 If you’d like to read that, patrons at any level have access: https://www.patreon.com/azaleaellis

 Beneath hundreds of meters of white stone, in a small room carved into the most secret of places and illuminated only by light crystals, stood four people.
-To the left side of the doorway, a human woman sidled a little closer to her male companion.
-On the right side, their boots still muddy, waited one man with ginger-orange hair another other with a pair of furry tails.
-All four wore the red shield symbol of their order and held a clipboard, the paperwork already filled out and checked over.
+To the left side of the doorway, a human woman sidled closer to her male companion.
+On the right, their boots still muddy, waited two men, one with ginger-orange hair and another with a pair of furry tails.
+All four wore the red shield symbol of their order and held a clipboard, the paperwork already filled out and reviewed.

-In front of the quartet, atop a wheeled dolly, sat two large rectangular iron cases.
-They were both innocent but coffin-like, the source of an unnamed dread.
+Atop a wheeled dolly in front of the quartet sat two large rectangular iron cases.
+They were coffin-like, the source of an unnamed dread.

-The red-haired man looked the cases over, humming thoughtfully.
+The ginger-haired man looked the cases over, humming thoughtfully.
 “Two in such a short period.
 It must have been quite an eventful time for you, Agent Fike.”

 The woman sighed.
 “Well, you know how it is in a big city, Selby.”

-Her companion nodded adamantly.
+Her companion placed his fists on his hips and thrust his chest out.
 “Some sorceress calling herself the Raven Queen has been going around making trouble.
-I still think we should try to do something about her.”
+I still think we need to do something about her.”
 His voice was loud, echoing off the smooth walls of the small room.
-He didn’t seem to notice his mistake until the others all winced and turned to look at one of the iron cases.
-Face paling, he took a large step back, eyeing it warily.
+He didn’t seem to notice his mistake until the others winced and turned toward one of the iron cases.
+Face paling, he took a large step back and eyed it warily.

-When nothing happened, the twin-tailed man asked, “Blood magic?” his soft voice carrying a faint accent hinting at faraway lands.
+When nothing happened, the twin-tailed man asked, “Blood magic?”
+His soft voice carried a faint accent that hinted at faraway lands.

 The loud man nodded, then shook his head.
 “Well, yes, but nothing egregious.
 No slaughter rituals.
 No murders at all, actually.
-It’s the strangeness of it all, the rumors, the whispers.”
+It’s the strangeness of it, the rumors, the whispers.”

 “Nightmare-type?” the red-headed Agent Selby asked.

-Agent Fike shook her head before the loud one could respond, giving him a long-suffering look.
+Agent Fike raised a hand to stop the loud one’s response, giving him a long-suffering look.
 “No. Agent Berg here is just a little too susceptible to rumors.
-She’s a flashy free-casting sorcerer who likes to play games of cat and mouse.
-She’s a bit of a fantastical, romantic figure to the commoners, and the stories have been getting wild.”
-She turned to Agent Berg, crossing her arms.
+She’s a flashy free-casting sorcerer who likes to play games of cat-and-mouse, and a fantastical, romantic figure to the commoners.
+The stories have been getting wild.”
+Fike turned to Agent Berg, crossing her arms.
 “Not every frightening incident in the night is caused by an Aberrant.”

 Agent Berg frowned down at her.
-“Letting a threat go unchecked because of negligence could lead to unnecessary deaths, or even more Aberrants.
-We should be investigating and suppressing every possible threat to our world, as we vowed.”
+“Letting a potential threat go unchecked because of negligence could lead to unnecessary deaths, or even more Aberrants.
+We should be investigating and suppressing every danger to the future world, as we vowed.”

 Agent Selby let out a single sharp laugh, raising an eyebrow as he shared a look with his fluffy-tailed companion.
 “A bit of a fresh-oathed newbie, huh?”

-Agent Berg nodded, but muttered to Agent Fike, “You can’t tell me she didn’t have something to do with that one.”
-He gestured to the iron case they’d been so wary of earlier.
+“You can’t tell me she didn’t have something to do with that one,” Agent Berg muttered, gesturing to the iron case they’d been so wary of earlier.